 Definitely one of the coolest things I’ve done.
 Oh, and I even got to dress up!
 You can check with this organization to experience this!

 3. Things to Do in Sibiu, Romania

 Sibiu is home to an outdoor village museum called Astra.
 Roam these quaint hills and you’ll see the way Romanians have lived for over a thousand years.
 It’s literally like taking a trip through time; they’ve got different styles of houses (floating houses!) from each time period, and they’ve even brought in domestic animals to add some authentic spice.

-Just outside of Sibiu is also an adorable hobbit-like home called Castelul de Lut Valea Zanelor.
+Just outside of Sibiu to the east, is also an adorable hobbit-like home called Castelul de Lut Valea Zanelor.
 It’s a soon-to-be-open eco-friendly hotel but is open now to wander around and play in a hobbit-inspired fantasy.

 Pretty much nothing but say “aw!” because this place is just so darn cute.
-Sighisoara is just a super cool place to hang for a day.
+Sighisoara is just a super cool place to hang out for at least a day.
 Vlad the Impaler was born here, so if you haven’t lost your lust for Dracula info, there’s that.

 Best Sighisoara, Transylvania tour:

 Take a quick and cheap walking tour of the city to get to know it more and find all the best spots for photos.
 Click to book the tour here.